 This basically means that instead of placing Billy and Susie, or the Eiffel Tower in the center of the photo, you place is in one of the thirds of the photo.
 Our brain comprehends this as more pleasing.

 If this is the only thing that you pick up from this whole article – I consider it a success – it’s just that important!

 Examples of the Rule of Thirds in Vacation Photos

 You can see the difference for yourself.

 There is one exception to the Rule of Thirds, and that’s when you are composing a shot to be purposefully be symmetrical.
 A shot where everything is exactly symmetrical in the frame can also have a powerful effect.
 It adds stability to photographs and can give your compositions a sense of calm, peace, and “rightness.”

-The 2nd easiest thing you can do to improve your vacation photography is ensuring you compose a shot for leading lines.
-Once again, this is all about how to showcase the subject of your picture.
+The 2nd easiest thing to improve vacation photography is ensuring composition for ‘leading lines’.
+Once again, this is all about how to showcase the subject of the picture.
 Maybe your subject is a person, a building, a boat, or a mountain.
-Your subject can be anything, but you have to know what your subject is before you shoot!
+Your subject can be anything, but remember tip #1 – you have to know what your subject is before you shoot!

 Here’s an example of how a picture changes just by getting lower and changing the perspective of standing and shooting.
 Also note the leading line and the symmetry of the photo.

-If you follow these simple composition rules for your next trip you’ll come back with pictures you are proud to share.
+If you follow these 6 simple composition rules for your next trip you’ll come back with pictures you are proud to share.
 It doesn’t matter what camera you use, or what equipment you have, to do any of these simple things.
-Just remember – these are all things you need to do BEFORE you click the shutter button.